 When you travel through a country, especially if you are using a published travel guide, you are walking a well trodden path.
 Indeed maybe a thousand people are doing it with you simultaneously.
 This has a very strong effect over time, as more and more guest houses start catering only to the backpacker and spring up all along the route, which had myriad knock-on effects.
 Such as: taxi services who know the guide books better than you do and hordes of travellers at ever corner all "experiencing" the local atmosphere; all the time failing to realise that they are in a "bubble" like a Disney theme park ride.

 Here is a quick cut, colour and render of the Helicopter Assault during Tier One's Rolling Thunder Milsim event.
-I have put this together at the request of a friend, [...]
+I [...]

 Ask a hundred people where in the world they would like to visit most of all and a significant percentage of them will say Agra, home of the Taj Mahal.
 Indeed there are tours (and we met a few people on such) that fly into Delhi, drive to Agra for a day and then drive back to fly out.
 That these people can claim to have experienced India is to some laughable.
 But then they are probably not trying to, instead they are after a unique chance of visiting the worlds greatest monument to romantic love ever constructed.
 For that is what this strange tomb is; one man’s attempt to express his love and loss.
 Seen in that sense, flying half way across the world just to see the sun rise here is perhaps not so crazy after all.
 Cesca and I arrived a different way, a much more down to earth way; by train.
 Agra was one of the few places that we had phoned ahead and booked.
 This is because Agra has quite a different reputation amongst backpackers; a deadly reputation.
 Surrounding the great tomb is, what some might call, a shanty town.
 In the past it probably was, just a place for the Mountebanks, snake charmers and con artists to live when they weren’t begging outside the tomb proper.
 Then came the era of international tourism and the arrival of backpackers.
 I can hardly imagine what courage it took to backpack India in those first days.
 I get some of the stories from fifteen years ago when my sister-in-law was in the north of India.
 Back then, the population was tiny compared to now and everyone much poorer.
 Staying in the area around the Taj, called the Ganj, was probably taking your life in your hands even just from the point of view of the water quality (drawn directly from the great river flowing behind the Taj and very polluted).
 You may consider this an exaggeration, but even in our more modern times there has been deaths here.
 The story I was told was that there was a con being played, which went like this: […]